-Re-grease the two (2) 1-3/8-inch bearings that support the impellor/fan shaft.
-Use Shell Alvania #3 grease or its equivalent.
+Re-grease the two (2) 1-3/8" bearings that support the impellor/fan shaft.
+Use Shell Alvania #2 grease or its equivalent.
 Impellor/fan shaft bearings should be lubricated.

-Check to make sure that the set screws on the impellor/fan shaft bearings are tight.
+Check to make sure that the setscrews on the impellor/fan shaft bearings are tight.

-Remove lint from around tumbler (basket), drive motors, and surrounding areas.
+Remove lint from around basket (tumbler), drive motors, and surrounding areas.
 Remove lint from gas valve burner area with a dusting brush or vacuum cleaner attachment.